-Our commitment to combat climate change has driven not only our commitment to the Net Zero Asset Manager initiative in 2020 but also our support to the Climate Action 100+ initiative a few years ago, which we view as an efficient engagement method for generating sustainable outcomes and fulfil better our clients' expectations.
-Our engagement in these collaborative initiatives has heightened importance given that in some jurisdictions, e.g., the EU and particularly Germany, there are regulatory hurdles and barriers that prevent asset managers from participating in engagements with each other on company-specific topics or companyrelated issues.
-Due to the still existing regulatory impediments regarding potential "acting-in-concert" activities imposed by German regulator, BaFin, DWS continues its cautious approach.
-As a result, DWS is limited to engaging on its own instead of joining company-specific engagement initiatives that might be classified and sanctioned as "acting in concert".
+Our commitment to combat climate change has driven not only our commitment to the Net Zero Asset Manager initiative in 2020 but also our support to the Climate Action 100+ However, we have been able to champion collaborative initiative a few years ago, which we view as an efficient engagement in other ways.
+Throughout our engagement engagement method for generating sustainable outcomes activities, we look to prioritise engagements where we feel and fulfil better our clients' expectations.
+Our engagement in these collaborative initiatives has heightened importance progress and change. given that in some jurisdictions, e.g., the EU and particularly Germany, there are regulatory hurdles and barriers that To demonstrate our commitment to sustainable investing, prevent asset managers from participating in engagements we are part of several sustainability initiatives as laid out in with each other on company-specific topics or company-Principle 4. related issues.
+Due to the still existing regulatory impediments regarding potential "acting-in-concert" activities imposed by A full list containing memberships and affiliation regarding German regulator, BaFin, DWS continues its cautious approach.
+ESG and sustainability topics is included in the annex of our As a result, DWS is limited to engaging on its own instead of annual report https://group.dws.com/ir/reports-and-events/ joining company-specific engagement initiatives that might be annual-report/ classified and sanctioned as "acting in concert".